-Driving during the winter not only means dealing with frosted windshields, colder temperatures, and snowy roadways — it also means dealing with black ice.
-“Black” ice isn’t really black, it’s transparent.
+Driving during the winter means dealing with frosted windshields, colder temperatures, and snowy roadways — it also means dealing with black ice.
+“Black” ice isn’t black.
+It’s transparent.
 This is why it has the potential to be so dangerous.
-Often times, drivers on the road aren’t able to detect the black ice until it’s too late.
-Accidents involving black ice can be terrifying, as they often involve multiple vehicles and serious injuries.
-By understanding how to handle driving in situations with black ice, you can reduce your risk of being involved in a serious car accident.
+Oftentimes, drivers on the road aren’t able to detect it until it’s too late.
+Black ice accidents can be terrifying, often involving multiple vehicles and serious injuries.
+Understanding how to handle driving on ice can reduce your risk of being involved in a serious car accident.

-Black ice can form on roads, sidewalks, and driveways after a light freezing rain, or the melting and refreezing of snow.
+Black ice can form on roads, sidewalks, and driveways after a light freezing rain or the melting and refreezing of snow.
 Because it forms without bubbles, it appears transparent.
-This quality effectively makes black ice transparent, and difficult to detect on the road in advance.
+This quality effectively makes it transparent and difficult to detect on the road in advance.

-Typically, black ice forms either at night or in the early mornings when temperatures are lowest.
-Black ice will be most commonly located in areas where there isn’t much sunshine, such as along a tree-lines route or tunnel.
+Typically, it forms at night or early morning when temperatures are lowest.
+Black ice will most commonly be located in areas without much sunshine, such as along a tree-lined route or tunnel.
 Roads are more likely to be present if they are less frequently traveled.

-In the right lighting conditions, it is sometimes possible to detect black ice on the roads.
-If you see a smooth, glossy surface on the pavement, black ice is most likely present.
+In the right lighting conditions, detecting icy roads is sometimes possible.
+Dangerous conditions are most likely present if you see a smooth, glossy surface on the pavement.
 Sometimes, cars ahead of you may seem to swerve or slow down for no apparent reason.
-However, this may be due to the presence of black ice on the road.
+However, this may be due to black ice on the road.

-If you do encounter black ice on the road, remember that it is very important to stay calm.
-Do not immediately hit your brakes, as this could cause your vehicle to spin out.
+If you encounter black ice on the road, remember that it is very important to stay calm.
+Do not immediately hit your brakes, which could cause your vehicle to spin out.
 Instead, take your foot completely off the gas, and keep your steering wheel straight.
-Try to do as little as possible until your car passes over the ice.
+Do as little as possible until your car passes over the ice.

 Drivers must be extra cautious on roadways during the winter.
 Unfortunately, accidents happen all the time.
-If you or a loved one has been injured in a car wreck because of a reckless or negligent driver who failed to exercise caution when driving in inclement weather, you have the right to seek compensation.
-At Hach & Rose, LLP, our team of experienced New York car accident lawyers can help you get the justice that you deserve when you call us at (212) 779-0057 to discuss your case.
+You have the right to seek compensation if you or a loved one has been injured in a car wreck because of a reckless or negligent driver who failed to exercise caution when driving in inclement weather.
+At Hach & Rose, LLP, our team of experienced New York car accident lawyers can help you get the justice you deserve when you call us at (212) 779-0057 to discuss your case.